cbohnert67/cbohnert67/README.md

 - 🤝 I’m looking for help with **front end applications, ideally displaying the data-science results on a website.**

-- 👨‍💻 All of my projects are available at [https://github.com/cbohnert67/Data-Science](https://github.com/cbohnert67/Data-Science)
+- 👨‍💻 My Data Science portfolio is available at [https://github.com/cbohnert67/Data-Science](https://github.com/cbohnert67/Data-Science)

 - 💬 Ask me about **anything data-science related, and I'll be happy to help you out.
 I love talking about this!**